Airbus Family of Commercial Aircraft

 As the first civil aircraft to fully benefit from fly-by-wire technology, the A320 family set a standard and has since benefited from continuous innovation.
 The A320neo takes pride in its very latest engines, an innovative cabin, and large wingtip devices (Sharklets).
 It continues to go from strength to strength for being the most comfortable, fuel-efficient single aisle aircraft.

 Airbus A330 Family

-The A330neo family features new, advanced engine and wing technologies that lend associated aircrafts an outstanding performance.
-With a goal of sustainable development, the aircrafts in this family now boast less fuel consumption and reduce CO2 emissions while increasing their capabilities.
+The A330 family features new, advanced engine and wing technologies that improve efficiency and performance.
+With a goal of sustainable development, the aircraft in this series have less fuel consumption and reduce CO2 emissions while increasing their capabilities.

-Due to continuous thoughtful advancements, planes in this Airbus aircraft family have lowered its fuel consumption, operating costs, and carbon emissions.
-Some top examples of operators that use the Airbus A330 aircraft include Brussels Airlines, Air China, Etihad Airways, Emirates Airlines, Qatar Airways, and South African Airways.
+Due to continuous advancements, planes in the Airbus A330 family have lowered fuel consumption, operating costs, and carbon emissions.
+Some examples of customers that use the Airbus A330 aircraft include Brussels Airlines, Air China, Etihad Airways, Emirates Airlines, Qatar Airways, and South African Airways.

 Airbus A340 Family

 The Airbus A340 Family is known for its long haul efficiency.
 This wide body jetliner includes four types of commercial aircrafts - the A340-200, the A340-300, the A340-500, and the A340-600.
 These planes have the capacity to carry between 250 and 360 passengers.